 5. Avoid Tables and Layout Complexity

-To stay accessible, avoid tables entirely and always convey information in a clear, linear format where all elements are present in the same primary content field.
+To stay accessible, avoid tables and convey information in a clear, linear format where all elements are present in the same primary content field.

 6. Enable Keyboard Navigation